stanford-rc/globus.stanford.edu/server.md

   Even if you are only doing data transfer within Stanford, your system must be able to accept unsolicited connections from Globus.

+  It is actually possible to use Globus Connect Server with a private IP address (for example, Globus Connect Server running on an EC2 instance).
+  In this case, you must still have access to a public IP address, which is able to NAT the ports Globus needs.

 * Preferably, a server that you can dedicate to doing data transfer.

   Even with a single transfer, if configured appropriately, Globus will happily